jhb86253817/PIPNet/README.md

 1. We use a [modified version](https://github.com/jhb86253817/FaceBoxesV2) of [FaceBoxes](https://github.com/zisianw/FaceBoxes.PyTorch) as the face detector, so go to folder `FaceBoxesV2/utils`, run `sh make.sh` to build for NMS.
 2. For PIPNets, you can download our trained models from here, and put them under folder `snapshots/DATA_NAME/EXPERIMENT_NAME/`.
 3. Back to folder `PIPNet`, edit `run_demo.sh` to choose the config file and input source you want, then run `sh run_demo.sh`.
 We support image, video, and camera as the input.
 Some sample predictions can be seen as follows.
-* PIPNet trained on WFLW, with image `images/1.jpg` as the input:
+* PIPNet-ResNet18 trained on WFLW, with image `images/1.jpg` as the input:
 <img src="images/1_out_WFLW_model.jpg" alt="1_out_WFLW_model" width="400px">

-* PIPNet trained on WFLW, with video `videos/002.avi` as the input:
+* PIPNet-ResNet18 trained on WFLW, with video `videos/002.avi` as the input:
 <img src="videos/002_out_WFLW_model.gif" alt="002_out_WFLW_model" width="512px">

-* PIPNet trained on 300W+CelebA (UDA), with video `videos/007.avi` as the input:
+* PIPNet-ResNet18 trained on 300W+CelebA (UDA), with video `videos/007.avi` as the input:
 <img src="videos/007_out_300W_CELEBA_model.gif" alt="007_out_300W_CELEBA_model" width="512px">

 ## Training